csm-kr/nerf_pytorch/README.md

 ### Quick start

-1 - download synthetic files at [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) to your root
+1 - download synthetic files [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) to your root

-2 - download pth files at upper link
+2 - download pth files at the upper link

 3 - make path 'logs' and put it in like this: